 The Massachusetts Multi-Hazard Mitigation Plan projects summer rainfall to decrease as much as 15% in the next decades.
 In combination with higher temperatures and winds, this drop in precipitation would contribute to additional fire risk.
 Forest response to increased atmospheric carbon dioxide - the so-called fertilization effect - could also contribute to more tree growth and thus provide more fuel for wildfires.
 Climate change may increase winds that spread fires.
 Faster fires are harder to contain, and thus are more likely to expand into residential neighborhoods.
-Reduced stream flows and pond depths may also impact the number and quality of access points for rural firefighting, which is of particular concern to communities like Sutton where much of the town's area is not covered by municipal water service.
+Reduced stream flows and pond depths may also impact the number and quality of access points for rural firefighting.
+Luckily, Holden will not be affected by this as much, because most of the town's area is covered by shared water service.
 Overall, the risk from wildfires to people and property can be expected to increase.